nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Accessing the cache

-- ContactSH guarantees it saves up to the last 25 `commands` you sent, no matter if they are valid or invalid.
+- ContactSH guarantees it saves up to the last 25 `commands` (both valid and invalid) that you input.
 You can browse through the previous input using the up and down arrow key on your keyboard when typing in the command box.

 - ContactSH may save up to 50 newest command.
 However, once the cache is full, half (25) of the oldest `command` will be deleted.
 Hence, the oldest 25 is not guaranteed to be saved.

-- Cache will be deleted once you end the session (the application is closed)
+- Cache will be emptied once you end the session (the application is closed).
+Hence, commands from previous sessions cannot be retrieved.

 ### Saving the data